laravel/docs/homestead.md

     vendor\\bin\\homestead make

 Next, run the `vagrant up` command in your terminal and access your project at `http://homestead.test` in your browser.
-Remember, you will still need to add an `/etc/hosts` file entry for `homestead.test` or the domain of your choice.
+Remember, you will still need to add an `/etc/hosts` file entry for `homestead.test` or the domain of your choice if not using mDNS.

 <a name="installing-mariadb"></a>
 ### Installing MariaDB